 Backflow Prevention Tester Information

-In accordance with the City's Code of Ordinances, Chapter 44 - Utilities, Article VII, Section 44.187, persons desiring to be approved backflow prevention assembly testers within the City must provide to the regulatory agency proof of commission licensing, and provide proof that their testing equipment is able to maintain a calibration of plus or minus 0.2 psid accuracy.
+In accordance with the City's Code of Ordinances, Chapter 44 - Utilities, Article VII, Section 44.187, persons desiring to be approved backflow prevention assembly testers within the City must provide to BSI Online proof of commission licensing, and provide proof that their testing equipment is able to maintain a calibration of plus or minus 0.2 psid accuracy.

 - Backflow Prevention Assembly Tester (BPAT) license and gauge calibration certification must be submitted and maintained before any backflow test reports will be entered into system.
 Information can be mailed, faxed or emailed. (see below)